Northwest Louisiana Veterans Home now allowing in person visitations

+Following guidance from the CDC and Centers for Medicare and Medicaid Services, the visitation is on a limited basis.
+Tuesday was the first day of visitation under the program.

-In the last fourteen days, four of the five’s veteran homes have not reported any COVID-19 positive cases among staff and residents.
-The on site visitation will last for 28 days pending any new positive COVID cases.
+In the last fourteen days, four of the state’s five’s veteran homes have not reported any COVID-19 positive cases among staff and residents.
+The on-site visitation will last for 28 days pending any new positive COVID cases.

 If you plan on visiting a veteran, you must make an appointment with the Northwest Louisiana Veteran Home.
-Visitation will occur Monday-Friday at 9-11 AM and 1-4 PM.
+Visitation hours are Monday-Friday at 9-11 AM and 1-4 PM.
 You will be asked screening questions and must wear a mask throughout the visit.

 “We received some great reports on Tuesday.
 We heard there was lots of laughter, tears, and raw emotions with the reunions,” said Communications Director Brandee Patrick.